Monday, November 22, 2010

 carved from pine and painted in acrylic by Robert Margetts

-Play we did in our youth.
+Play we did in our youth,

-Love we gave with no strings attached.
+and love we gave with no strings attached.

-Together we shared the Spring,
+Together we shared the spring—

-the air fresh with evergreen mist
+the air fresh with evergreen mist,

 Water trickled through our toes

-as frogs croaked melodiously while perched upon green lily pads.
+as frogs croaked melodiously

-bringing the joys of kissing lips that hungered
+bringing the joy of kissing lips

-for the touch from one so innocent.
+that hungered for the touch of one so innocent.

-We held close to one another
+We held each other close

 and cuddled in the lies of everlasting love,

-One score gone by.
+One score gone by—

-My youth fluttering into the Summer wind,
+my youth fluttering into the summer wind,

 yet in beauty she aged not a day.

-The girl in penny loafers shed the leather and walked as a mother.
+shed the leather and walked as a mother.

 frolicked upon some unknown hill,